| Support | Learning Center | General Imaging Info Avoiding Loosing or Damaging your Photos Be careful when transferring images from your

 can keep your memories safe!

-Most digital cameras store images as JPEG (.JPG) files.
+Be careful when editing JPG files Most digital cameras store images as JPEG (.JPG) files.
 In these files

 the image data is highly compressed.
 It is easy to loose image quality